 Some women establish an exercise routine before getting pregnant.
 If you have, it’s easier to keep exercising during pregnancy.
-If you haven’t exercised before, you need to start very slowly.
+If you haven’t exercised before, be sure to start very slowly.
 Many women find that they need to slow down their level of exercise during pregnancy.

 What types of exercises are best when I’m pregnant?

 The most comfortable exercises are those that don’t require your body to bear extra weight.
 Swimming and stationary cycling are good options.
 Walking and low-impact aerobics are usually well tolerated.
 You can also try modified yoga or modified Pilates.
 You and your doctor will need to decide what’s best for you and your baby.

 How much should I exercise when I’m pregnant?

 Pregnant people should get 150 minutes of moderate-intensity aerobic exercise each week.
 At this level, you should still be able to talk, but not sing.
 Divide the 150 minutes up however you like.
 You could do 30 minutes of exercise 5 times a week.
 Or you could do 10-minute increments several times a day on most days.
 If you were physically active before you became pregnant, you may be able to keep up your current routine.
 Always talk to your doctor first.